When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “You’re welcome.”
 He logged off then got up and left the office.
 Artis sat down, logged back onto her PC, and picked up her phone.
 Again, they heard her side of the conversation.

-“Well, Linda Everett found the unblocked email and the attachment containing your records, Greg.
-She can see you at eight-fifteen.”
-She pulled out a hall pass and wrote on it, then handed it to Greg.
+“Well, Linda Everett opened the unblocked email and the attachment containing your records, Greg.
+As you heard, she can see you at eight-fifteen.”
+Artis pulled out a hall pass and wrote on it, then handed it to Greg.
 “Here’s a hall pass.
 Linda Everett will give you a separate pass to return to your first or second period class, whichever is in session.”

 “What should I do between now and eight-fifteen?
 Can I go to the library or should I wait here?”
 Greg asked.

 “You can do either, but I’d recommend that you sit in the reception area.
 It’s already five after eight, and Linda Everett will be calling you into her office in ten minutes.
 You can read one of your textbooks.
 Something scintillating like AP U.S. History.”
 She grinned.

 Beth stood up and so did Greg and Artis.

 “It was nice meeting you, Mrs. Lafon,” Beth said.
 “Thank you for resolving Greg’s counseling session problem.”

 Greg said, “Thanks a lot.
 Now I can begin planning my senior year so I can take the classes I need to be eligible to get into Stanford or Cal.
 And find out about my high school exit exam.”

 They left the principal’s office.
 “I’ll see you and Jay after school,” Beth said.
 “I’ll be in the pickup area in the front of the school.”